-A banana is a very popular fruit in the world with sweet and soft taste.
+A banana is a very popular fruit in the world with a sweet and soft taste.
 Also, it has high nutritional value for humans.
 In some tropical areas, bananas are the main food of local residents.
 Banana contains a variety of trace elements and vitamins.
-Among them, vitamin A can promote growth and enhance resistance to diseases; thiamine can promote appetite, help digestion and protect nervous system; riboflavin can promote the normal growth and development of human body.
+Among them, vitamin A can promote growth and enhance resistance to diseases; thiamine can promote appetite, help digestion and protect the nervous system; riboflavin can promote the normal growth and development of human body.
 The banana also contains magnesium, which can relax muscles.
 Because it can relieve depression, Europeans call it “happy fruit”.

-Banana snacks, like banana chips, also have great popularity.
-In the food processing industry, it is a critical step to pick up good-quality raw material in banana chips production line.
+Banana snacks, like banana chips, also have a great popularity.
+In the food processing industry, it is a critical step to pick up good-quality raw material in the banana chips production line.
 Whether for instant eating or industrial processing, it is important to choose good raw bananas at first.
 There are several ripening stages for bananas.
 Do you know how to choose the right banana?